MusicShaun/HTML-Email-Signature/README.md

 Install the Microsoft extension *"[Insert HTML by Designmodo](https://appsource.microsoft.com/en-us/product/office/wa200002918?tab=overview)"* to copy and paste your HTML code into Outlook signature box.

 Note: With both Outlook and Gmail, the extension adds a little mailbox icon to the signature boxes toolbar.
-Click on that and a window will open to allow the copy/paste of html code.
+Click the icon and a popup will open to allow the copy/paste of html code.

 <br> <br>

 ## Ready to make your own?
-Read these 2 first
+These 2 pages are a must read
 + [The 17 DOs and DON’Ts of email signatures](https://exclaimer.com/email-signature-handbook/the-17-email-signature-dos-and-donts/)
 + [The Ultimate Guide to CSS and Email compatibility](https://exclaimer.com/email-signature-handbook/using-the-right-email-signature-size/)